Given name: Influence of popular culture

 Songs can influence the naming of children.
 Jude jumped from 814th most popular male name in 1968 to 668th in 1969, following the release of the Beatles' "Hey Jude".
 Similarly, Layla charted as 969th most popular in 1972 after the Eric Clapton song.
 It had not been in the top 1,000 before.
 Kayleigh became a particularly popular name in the United Kingdom following the release of a song by the British rock group Marillion.
 Government statistics in 2005 revealed that 96% of Kayleighs were born after 1985, the year in which Marillion released "Kayleigh".

 Popular culture figures need not be admirable in order to influence naming trends.
 For example, Peyton came into the top 1000 as a female given name for babies in the United States for the first time in 1992 (at #583), immediately after it was featured as the name of an evil nanny in the film The Hand That Rocks the Cradle.
 On the other hand, historical events can influence child-naming.
 For example, the given name Adolf has fallen out of use since the end of World War II in 1945.

-In contrast with these anecdotal evidence, a comprehensive study of Norwegian first name datasets shows that the main factors that govern first name dynamics are endogenous.
-Monitoring the popularity of 1,000 names along 130 years, the authors have identified only five cases of exogenous effects, three of them are connected to the names given to the babies of the Norwegian royal family.
+In contrast with this anecdotal evidence, a comprehensive study of Norwegian first name datasets shows that the main factors that govern first name dynamics are endogenous.
+Monitoring the popularity of 1,000 names over 130 years, the authors have identified only five cases of exogenous effects, three of them are connected to the names given to the babies of the Norwegian royal family.

 20th century African-American names

-Since the civil rights movement of 1950–1970, African-American names given to children have strongly mirrored sociopolitical movements and philosophies in the African American community.
+Since the civil rights movement of 1950–1970, African-American names given to children have strongly mirrored sociopolitical movements and philosophies in the African-American community.
 Since the 1970s neologistic (creative, inventive) practices have become increasingly common and the subject of academic study.